see-air-uh/finn-ditto/README.md

 ### 2. Authorize a User
 A user can be authenticated by passing in either an email or a username as well as a password.

-If the user has been verified a JWT token will be created that can authenticate a user.
+If the user has been verified a Paseto token will be created that can authenticate a user.

 If the user has not been verified, an error will be sent back.

-### 3. Verify a JWT Token
+### 3. Verify a Paseto Token
-The authentication service will also verify JWT tokens.
+The authentication service will also verify Paseto tokens.
 This will allow the broker service to verify incoming requests to see whether or not the request needs to be validated.